All Products

 • Use a read/write splitting architecture

 If the accumulation of read requests causes hotkeys, you can change your instance into a read/write splitting instance to reduce the read pressure on each data shard of the instance, or increase the number of replica nodes for the instance.
-However, the read/write splitting architecture increases the complexity of both the business code and the ApsaraDB for Redis cluster instance.
+However, the read/write splitting architecture increases the complexity of both the business code and the cluster instance.
 You must provide server load balancing tools such as proxies and Linux Virtual Server (LVS) for multiple replica nodes and prepare to deal with the increased failure rate that results from a significant increase in the number of replica nodes.
-If you change your ApsaraDB for Redis instance into a cluster instance, you may encounter bigger challenges in monitoring, Q&M, and troubleshooting.
+If you change your instance into a cluster instance, you may encounter bigger challenges in monitoring, O&M, and troubleshooting.

-In response to these challenges, ApsaraDB for Redis provides out-of-the-box solutions.
-As your needs evolve, you can change your instance architecture by making a configuration change, such as converting a master-replica instance into a read/write splitting instance, a read/write splitting instance into a cluster instance, or an ApsaraDB for Redis Community Edition instance into an ApsaraDB for Redis Enhanced Edition (Tair) instance that provides a large number of advanced features.
+In response to these challenges, Tair (Redis OSS-compatible) provides out-of-the-box solutions.
+As your needs evolve, you can change your instance architecture by making a configuration change, such as converting a master-replica instance into a read/write splitting instance, a read/write splitting instance into a cluster instance, or a Redis Open-Source Edition instance into a Tair (Enterprise Edition) instance that provides a large number of advanced features.
 For more information, see Change the configurations of an instance.

 Note